 Students may be permitted to have a limited break ("Pause") from course/clinical work without taking a formal Leave of Absence.
-A "Pause" by definition is less than an academic semester.
 Depending on the timing of this pause, students may be required to attend virtual (remote) sessions during this period.
 Students will be required to make up any missed work and must complete all requirements of a Phase prior to moving on to the next Phase of training.

 The permissible length of this break will vary depending on the opportunities for make-up work.
 Generally, pre-clinical courses are only offered once per year and, as such, pauses during this time may be limited.
-In contrast, traditional clinical blocks are offered throughout the year, allowing for greater flexibility.
+In contrast, clinical courses are often offered throughout the year, allowing for greater flexibility.
 Longer pauses may be more available during these phases.
-Longitudinal Integrated Clerkships have very limited flexibility but individual circumstances will be considered.

 Students needing an extended period away from the curriculum may take a LOA.
-Further details can be found under the Leave of Absence policy (3.6).
+Further details can be found under the Leave of Absence policy.
 Please note, however, that this may delay graduation.

 Due to the variable training circumstances as outlined above, the School will make individual plans with all students in order to best accommodate each unique situation.
-Any student who plans to need time away should reach out to an Assistant Dean of Student Affairs or the Associate Dean of Student Life and the Course Director (which may include a Longitudinal Integrated Clerkship Director) for the course in which they desire a pause as far in advance as possible to make arrangements and determine the terms of the pause.
+Any student who plans to need time away should reach out to the Associate Dean of Student Life and the appropriate curricular dean (this may also include a Longitudinal Integrated Clerkship Director) for the course in which they desire a pause as far in advance as possible to make arrangements and determine the terms of the pause.

 Should the student disagree with the terms, they may seek an appeal through a committee process.
 The student must submit a request for appeal to the Senior Associate Dean for Education.
-The committee would include the respective course stakeholder(s) (e.g. the Course Director), the Assistant Dean of the student's curricular phase (e.g. Phase II, III or IV), the Senior Associate Dean for Education, a representative from the Office of Diversity and Inclusion, and an optional student-appointed faculty or staff advocate of the student's choice.
+The committee would include the respective block stakeholder(s) (e.g. the Block Director), the Assistant Dean of the student's curricular phase (e.g. essentials core or clinical core), the Senior Associate Dean for Education, a representative from the Office of Diversity and Inclusion, and an optional student-appointed faculty or staff advocate of the student's choice.
 This committee will come to a decision within 2 weeks of the student's appeal.
 The decision from this committee is final.